egidioln/QuaTorch/README.md

 ## License

-MIT — see the `pyproject.toml` for author/maintainer information.
+MIT — see the [LICENSE.md](./LICENSE.md) for author/maintainer information.

 ## Contact